developmentseed/titiler-xarray/RELEASING.md

 ## Release Workflow:

 ### Pre-release steps
 1. PRs are made to `dev` branch.
 PRs should include tests and documentation. pytest should succeed before merging.
+If appropriate, changes should be added to the CHANGELOG.md file under "Next release".
 2. Once merged, https://dev-titiler-xarray.delta-backend.com will be deployed and should be manually tested.
-   a.
-If appropriate, changes should be added to the CHANGELOG.md file under "Next release" and committed to dev.

 ### Release steps